ben5459/HybridManufacturingPlatform/Lightweight XY Joints/Readme.md

 - Reduced thermal expansion
 - Lower profile
 - Reduced chance of belt abrasion against the idler bearings
-- Zero travel lost when used with the Voron ATC [^reference #3]: test
+- Zero travel lost when used with the Voron ATC [^3]: test

 ## Cons:
 - 7% increase in weight [1][2]